Ten Top Tips for a better LinkedIn Profile

 How to give recommendations on LinkedIn, and how to ask for them successfully...

 What you say on your LinkedIn Profile is biased.

 You will always praise yourself.
 I can't really believe your claims, because I don't know you.
 Yet.
 But all the same, I know you are going to be biased.

 However, when I see a photo of your customer telling me how your service or skills specifically benefited them, and I see what they do, where they are, what their name and job title is, and can follow a link to their profile, THEN I can really believe it.

 How do you get recommendations?

 Well, they don't often come out of the blue in LinkedIn.

-Try this - ask for them from your customers.
+Try this - ask for them from your customers or colleagues.
 Say “I want to add a credible recommendation to my online profile so that people can see the real benefits that I deliver.
 Would you please add your recommendation?”